 Kathleen Prue

-Our Officers and Vestry members are lay leaders, elected by the congregation and responsible for the business of the church.
+Our Officers and Vestry are lay leaders, elected by the congregation and responsible for the business of the church.

 Kathy Di Sisto